 Oenoanda is best known for a giant inscription that stretched over 80 meters.
-Its author was Diogenes of Oenoanda, a Greek living during the 2nd century AD, who engraved a summary of the philosophy of Epicurus on a wall of his city.
+Its author was Diogenes of Oenoanda, a Greek living during the 2nd century AD, who engraved a summary of the philosophy of Epicurus on a wall of his town.

 3500 years ago, some Hittite tablets evoke the city of Wiyanawanda.
 The name means "wine country" in Indo-European language.
-The city is mentioned on the border of the country of Mira.
+The town is mentioned on the border of the country of Mira.
 A spring festival was celebrated on behalf of two local gods.

 Wiyanawanda appears in the testament of the great Sahurunuwa shepherd for his son and his grandchildren.
 He owned a farm.
 Today this man is considered to be physically different from Sahurunuwa the king of Carchemish.
 But his seal was found on the site of Ugarit, an open port on the Mediterranean sea.